Browse Books

 Conversations with Senior Professional Dancers Still Performing

-The concept of this book is ‘dance and ageing’ and is driven by the possibility that everybody in the Western dance community in particular young dance students but also readers beyond the parameters of dance will profit if the voices of senior professional practitioners are heard.
+The concept of this book is ‘dance and ageing’ and is driven by the possibility that everybody in the Western dance community, in particular young dance students, but also readers beyond the parameters of dance, will profit if the voices of senior professional practitioners are heard.

-It features dancers from USA Canada UK Europe and Australia all interviewees are practitioners of stature and prominence who continue to contribute despite ageism to the dance industry.
+It features dancers from USA, Canada, UK, Europe and Australia, all interviewees are practitioners of stature and prominence who continue to contribute, despite ageism, to the dance industry.
 They are inspiring role models for younger dancers but also for an ageing demographic in society; it is a celebration of the body and the indomitable urge to create and express.

 Conversations with twenty senior professional dancers explore how they sustain performing despite the inground ageism that exists through society and is mirrored within the dance world.
-This cohort of older dancers aged between 41 and 107 illuminate inspiring life stories that convey their passion to continue performing while overcoming the prejudices in an artform that champions youth.
+This cohort of older dancers, aged between 41 and 107, illuminate inspiring life stories that convey their passion to continue performing, while overcoming the prejudices in an artform that champions youth.

-Dance practitioners remaining active and relevant throughout the life stages is an area of growing interest particularly in community dance health and wellbeing.
-This would inspire all dancers to follow in their footsteps to believe that diversity and inclusion would widen the boundaries within Western dance culture and eradicate bias.
-Further interest from an older demographic who enjoy watching dance or dance themselves who would appreciate their representation in a book that reveals the positive attributes ageing can bring.
+Dance practitioners remaining active and relevant throughout the life stages is an area of growing interest, particularly in community dance, health and wellbeing.
+This would inspire all dancers to follow in their footsteps, to believe that diversity and inclusion would widen the boundaries within Western dance culture and eradicate bias.
+Further interest from an older demographic who enjoy watching dance or dance themselves, who would appreciate their representation in a book that reveals the positive attributes ageing can bring.
 It also has the potential to reach an anti-ageing reader as well as a dance reader.
 The book has a broad appeal not just within Western dance culture but also where ageing/ageism is a prominent concern within Western society.

-Shaping Global Culture through Screen Writing
+Shaping Global Cultures through Screenwriting

 Women Who Write Our Worlds